 recipe notes and alternatives

 The mango can also be boiled, steamed, pressure cooked or carefully microwaved.
-But grilling or roasting gives it a deeper and smokier flavour.
+Grilling or roasting gives it a deeper and smokier flavour.

 Leave out the cumin and black salt and use a little chaat masala instead.

-I like to puree the mango with some ice cubes so that it is perfectly chilled before pouring over ice in a glass or cup.
+I like to puree the mango with some ice cubes so that it is perfectly chilled before pouring over ice in a glass or cup and topping with water.